Twin bombings near Afghanistan's Defense Ministry kill 24

 Taliban spokesman Zabihullah Mujahid said his group had carried out the attack.
 The insurgents have been fighting to overthrow the U.S.-backed government for 15 years, and frequently target Afghan security forces.

+Sediqqi, the Interior Ministry spokesman, said the target of that attack was not immediately clear.
+No group immediately claimed responsibility for the assault.

+After the explosion, two more attackers entered one of the buildings in the area, believed to be a guest house, said Sediqqi.
+There was no immediate word on casualties and all major roads in the area have been blocked by police.

-Associated Press writer Amir Shah and Karim Sharifi contributed to this report.
+Associated Press writers Amir Shah and Karim Sharifi contributed to this report.